mlcommons/inference/tools/submission/README.md

 ## `truncate_accuracy_log.py`
 ### Inputs
 **input**: Path to directory containing your submission <br>
-**output**: Path to directory to output the submission with truncated files <br>
+**output**: Path to the directory to output the submission with truncated files <br>
 **submitter**: Organization name <br>
-**backup**: Path to directory to store an unmodified copy of the truncated files <br>
+**backup**: Path to the directory to store an unmodified copy of the truncated files <br>
 ### Summary
-Takes a directory containing a submission and trucates `mlperf_log_accuracy.json` files.
+Takes a directory containing a submission and truncates `mlperf_log_accuracy.json` files.
 There are two ways to use this script.
 First, we could create a new submission directory with the truncated files by running:
 ```
 python truncate_accuracy_log.py --input <original_submission_directory> --submitter <organization_name> --output <new_submission_directory>
 ```